BoatsandJoes/tri-twist/README.md

 issues:
-	if a single color piece is bordered by a wall or an opposite color piece, it is unclearable forever (can keep this and give a limited resource to get rid of it, or enable a setting that detects this situation and changes the piece type/deletes the pieces) aside from this, there is no organic lose condition
+	if a single color piece is bordered by a wall or an opposite color piece, it is unclearable forever (can keep this and give a limited resource to get rid of it, or enable a setting that detects this situation and changes the piece type/deletes the pieces) worried about lose condition
+	worried that the gravity doesn't make sense

 todo:
+	player-controlled drop pieces in (with previews)
 	detect closed area
-	gravity rules
-	player-controlled drop pieces in (with previews)